Bilery-Zoo/Cloud_Platform_Maintenance/CloudPlatform_WhitelistIP_Switcher/README.md

     The script is mainly designed doing two jobs:
         ①.
 Append new WhitelistIP into access control of cloud platform services which has old WhitelistIP configured;
         ②.
 Delete old WhitelistIP from access control of cloud platform services which has new WhitelistIP appended.

+        Read `Reference Manual` file for more executing information.

 About Files